weakish/nrm/README.md

     use <registry>               change registry to registry
     add <registry> <url> [home]  add one custom registry del <registry>               delete one custom registry
-    home <registry> [browser]    open the homepage of registry with optional browser test [registry]              show the response time for one or all registries help                         print this help
+    rm <registry>                delete one custom registry (alias for del) home <registry> [browser]    open the homepage of registry with optional browser test [registry]              show the response time for one or all registries testdw [registry]            test download time for specific or all registries help                         print this help

   Options: